TRANSFERRING TO A NEW SCHOOL CAN BE HARD. WE ARE HERE TO HELP.

 Whether you have already been accepted or are just starting to think about transferring to Pitt, it is never too early or too late to get some more information.
 We are here to help you figure out your best path to a major in biological sciences at the University of Pittsburgh.

 You likely have lots of questions about the transfer process, where you stand, and what to expect once you start here at Pitt.
 Our goal is to help all students on an individual basis to evaluate their record, help them making the best plan moving forward toward their degree, and supporting them in their academic progress.
 Here are some of our more frequently asked questions, but we are happy to answer others by email, phone, or walk-in appointment.
+Please complete this brief survey and we will be in touch to answer your questions.

 WHERE DO I STAND?